 Pack an Essential Bag

-One of the most important things you can do to prepare for your interstate move is to pack an essential bag.
+Packaging an essentials bag is one of the most important things you can do to prepare for your interstate move.
 This bag should include all the items you'll need to get by for the first few days in your new home.

 Some of the things you'll want to include in your essential bag are: